Alice Lake Provincial Park: Recreation

 The park's namesake, Alice Lake, is popular as a swimming spot, as it boasts two beaches and a nearby campground with showers and electricity.
-There are multiple trails crossing the park for hiking and mountain biking, with DeBeck's Hill being a popular trail for its views of the park and surrounding area.
+There are many trails crossing the park for hiking and mountain biking that connect more broadly to the regional trail network.
+DeBeck's Hill is a popular trail for its views of the park, the Squamish River and the surrounding area.
 Canoeing and fishing are permitted on all four lakes.
 The park also offers interpretation and education programs for visitors.